maxwelldorliea/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #### echo {a..z}{a..z} | tr -s ' ' '\n' | grep -v 'oo' --- prints all possible combinations of two letters, except oo

+#### printf "%f \n" $NUM --- prints a number with two decimal places, followed by a new line.The number will be stored in the environment variable NUM.